oksana-makarova/CS205-QuantumSimulations/docs/Model_Description.md

 - Diagonalization: 116 for the big matrix or 165 for blocks
 - Final state generation: 118-129 for the big matrix or 168-187 for blocks
 - Measurement: 192-218
-- Generation of random spin locations/disorder values is done in `get_couplings.m` and in lines 82-93
+- Generation of random spin locations values is done in `get_couplings.m`

 ## XXZ Hamiltonians